 P1330598

-Jeff and Chris Koellmer built an electrical power substation on their module.
-The module is complete with high-tension lines that provide power to the many electric locos that travel throughout the layout.
-If you look closely, you can spot a worker who gets a little too close to one of the transformers: his white hair is standing on end.
-This module also was changed in 2015 to enable double-track running.
-Also, a replica of the club members on a bus tour posing for a group photo is visible at the left-bottom of the picture above.
+Jeff and Chris Koellmer have built an electrical power substation on this module, complete with high-tension lines that provide power to the many electric locos that travel throughout the layout.
+If you look closely, you can spot a worker who gets a little too close to one of the transformers!
+At the bottom left, you may see our club members posing for a group photo during their bus tour.

 2016-11-19 10.39.26